kenatiod/MUT/Understanding Machine Understanding.md

 As I look back on the process of writing this book, I am struck by how much I have learned - not just about machine understanding, but about the nature of collaboration and the power of ideas to shape the world.
 And I am grateful to have had Claude as a partner on that journey.

 But the journey is far from over.
-In many ways, it is just beginning.
+In many ways; it is just beginning.
 As we continue to push the boundaries of what is possible with AI, let us remember that the most important questions are often the ones that are hardest to answer.
 Let us embrace the challenge of creating machines that truly understand, and can be trusted, and let us never stop striving to understand ourselves and the world around us.

 I hope that this book will be a catalyst for that conversation, and for the development of the MUTT framework and other tools that will help us navigate the complex landscape of human-AI interaction.
 Because in the end, understanding is not just a goal - it is a necessity.
 And it is up to all of us to make it a reality.